Marcel | Edited by Steve N

 The death of zero standing charge tariffs has been exaggerated.
 If you only use gas or electricity occasionally – say, if you're not at home for a chunk of the year – a 'zero standing charge' tariff could slash your bills.
 Here's how to work out if and when it's right for you...

 So, what is a standing charge?
 Energy bills work a bit like telephone bills.
 With phones, you pay line rental to have the line and then are billed for specific calls on top.
 With energy, the standing charge is the cost of having a gas and electricity supply – then you pay usage charges on top.

 Therefore the standing charge is the fee you pay to your energy supplier simply because it gives you access to energy.
 It's paid at a flat rate – ranging from 10p-80p/day for gas and 5p-60p/day for electricity.

 Right, but you're talking zero standing charges, so I presume I don't have to pay it?
-Yes... and no. According to rules introduced in 2013 to supposedly simplify tariffs, all new tariffs must have a standing charge – yet, ridiculously, this can be set to zero.
+Yes... and no. At the end of last year, Ofgem removed the requirement for tariffs to have a standing charge following recommedations by the Competition and Markets Authority's.